swingingsimian/sanic-swagger-ui/README.md

  - https://github.com/huge-success/sanic-openapi From author of sanic
  - https://github.com/abatilo/sanic-swagger A fork of the above with added c/attrs support
- - https://github.com/yunstanford/sanic-transmute From the author of pytest-sanic amongst many other thing
+ - https://github.com/yunstanford/sanic-transmute From the author of pytest-sanic amongst many other things

 None of which as far as I can tell support OpenAPI spec 3.0, although I think sanic-transmute does partially.
 All of which seem to be focussed on dynamic documentation, rather than simply rendering a swagger json as per flask-swagger-ui.